 Wednesdays are shooting practices.
 Tuesday and Thursday practices are combined with Foothills’ cross country Track Attack program.
 See Track Attack page for training information.
-Add-Ons are optional and are only open to Racing Bears program registrants.
+The Saturday add-on is optional and only open to Racing Bears program registrants.

 - Practices with Track Attack are in Calgary (Edworthy, Glenmore, Confederation Park Golf Course) and at the Canmore Nordic Centre, etc. (see Training Locations map) Winter training locations are dependent on conditions.

-- Biathlon practices are at Canada Olympic Park.
+- Biathlon practices are at Canmore Park or Canada Olympic Park.

-- Optional Track Attack Saturday Add-On for an additional fee of $250.
+- Optional Track Attack Saturday Add-On for an additional fee of TBA

 - Foothills Nordic membership (during registration)